Alfredton, New Zealand

 Alfredton is a farming community in the southern North Island of New Zealand.
-It is located to the southeast of Eketahuna.
+It is located to the southeast of Eketāhuna.

 Alfredton has a school, church, a 9-hole golf course, community domain and a community hall.

 The town is named after Prince Alfred, Duke of Saxe-Coburg and Gotha who was the second son and fourth child of Queen Victoria.